MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

 1. Select **Build**.
 Wait for the new analyzer to be ready (use the Refresh button to check).
 Your analyzer uses a predictive model that is based on the schema you have defined and tested in previous steps.
 1. Now let's try testing the analyzer you built.
 Download a different invoice from Contoso [contoso-invoice-2.pdf](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-2.pdf) from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-2.pdf`.
-1. Return to the *Build analyzer* page and select the invoice-analyzer link.
+1. Return to the *Analyzer list* page and select the invoice-analyzer link.
 The fields defined in the analyzer’s schema will be displayed.
 1. In the invoice-analyzer page, select *Test*.
 1. Use the **+ Upload test files** button to upload *contoso-receipt-2.pdf*.
 Select **Run analysis** to extract field data from the test form.
 Review the results of the test.